A Stochastic Conservative Field Transfer Method for Black-box Multiscale and Multiphysics Coupling: Numerical Comparison

 In this section, we examine the scaling properties of the different field transfer methods with respect to the problem size.
 The sequence of meshes are created with the number of elements ranging from 1000 to 2.3 million using gmsh \cite{geuzaine2009gmsh}.
 An example of the meshes used for this study are shown in Figure~\ref{fig:meshes_sq}.

-For the mesh–intersection (MI) method, the dominant costs are: (i) the adjacency-based search used to identify intersecting source elements for each target element, (ii) R3D clipping to construct the intersection polytopes $P_{ts}$, performed during initialization and (iii) on-the-fly simplicial decomposition and numerical integration over these regions, and (iv) a global solve of Equation~\eqref{eq:galerkin_system} performed online during each coupling iteration.
-In contrast, MC avoids geometric operations entirely; its cost is dominated by evaluating (i) localizing the target points in the source mesh during initialization and (ii) evaluating the source field at $N$ Sobol–barycentric sample points within each target element, and (iii) a global solve of Equation~\eqref{eq:galerkin_system} performed online during each coupling iteration.
-The cost of the RBF method is dominated by (i) a search to find source points around the target point during initialization and (ii) a local polynomial fitting and evaluation routine performed online during each coupling iteration.
+For the mesh-intersection (MI) method, the dominant costs are: (i) the adjacency-based search used to identify candidate intersecting source elements for each target element, (ii) R3D clipping to construct the intersection polytopes \(P_{ts}\), (iii) on-the-fly simplicial decomposition and numerical integration over these regions, and (iv) a global solve of Eq.~\eqref{eq:galerkin_system} during each online coupling iteration.
+In contrast, the control-variate Monte Carlo method avoids geometric intersection operations; its cost is dominated by (i) generating sample points on the reference element and mapping them to physical target elements, (ii) localizing these sample points in the source mesh, (iii) evaluating the source and control fields at the sample points to assemble the residual contribution, (iv) assembling the deterministic control contribution on the target mesh, and (v) a global solve of Eq.~\eqref{eq:galerkin_system} during each online coupling iteration.
+The cost of the RBF method is dominated by (i) a search to identify source support points around each target point during initialization and (ii) a local polynomial fitting and evaluation routine during each online coupling iteration.

 The MI and MC methods incur a per-target-element cost, but the nature of the work differs: intersection search, geometric clipping and integration for MI versus repeated point-localization and function evaluation for MC.
 The RBF method incurs a per node cost.